Martin20494/Grid_Orientation/README.md

 ## Installation for reproducible work

-The following command (reference from answer of [@merv](https://stackoverflow.com/questions/76800978/conda-invalidversionspec-invalid-version-error-when-tryin-to-install-from-requi)) is used to recreate the environment the Github author used to generate the results (only support Windows at the moment).
+To reproduce the work, download the gri_orientaion_packages.yaml file and use the following command (reference from answer of [@merv](https://stackoverflow.com/questions/76800978/conda-invalidversionspec-invalid-version-error-when-tryin-to-install-from-requi)) to recreate the anaconda environment (only support Windows at the moment).

 ```
 conda env create -n gridorientation -f gridorientation.yaml